Healthy Start to the Day at Saint Paul’s

 “Research has shown that a successful breakfast club can have a positive impact on attendance and improve concentration levels,” explained Mrs Karen Grix.
 “They can see at the club how healthy foods can be used to make enjoyable meals and snacks.”

 Mrs Grix added “The Breakfast Club also helps to develop healthy eating habits in childhood which, it is now widely accepted, positively influence adult eating patterns.
 “A good healthy breakfast provides the best possible start to the day!”

 “The club is proving popular with our pupils,” commented Mr Alex Hren, Headteacher.
 “Such provision helps busy parents juggle their roles and provides a safe, secure and stable environment for their children.
 We are delighted with the enthusiasm which our pupils have shown.”

 “It also has a positive impact on the children’s manners, social skills, attendance, concentration, motivation and classroom performance.”

 As part of our healthy eating initiative, we have recently extended the breakfast club provision for our pupils.

-The breakfast club operates between 7.45 and 8.30 am.
-After a nutritious breakfast, the children enjoy quiet activities until it is time for them to be escorted to School in plenty of time for one of the pre-school co-curricular clubs or registration.
+The Breakfast Club operates between 7.30 and 8.30 am.
+After a nutritious breakfast, the children enjoy quiet activities until it is time for them to join one of the pre-school clubs or registration.